 The rate of fatty acid synthesis is controlled by the equilibrium between monomeric ACC and polymeric ACC.
-The activity of ACC requires polymerization.
+The activity of ACC requires this polymerization process.
 This conformational change is enhanced by citrate and inhibited by long-chain fatty acids.
 ACC is also controlled through hormone mediated phosphorylation (see below).

-The primary fatty acid synthesized by FAS is palmitate.
-Palmitate is then released from the enzyme and can then undergo separate elongation and/or unsaturation to yield other fatty acid molecules.
+The primary fatty acid synthesized by FAS is palmitic acid (palmitate).
+Palmitate is then released from the enzyme via the thioesterase activity of FAS (contained in a domain composed of amino acids 2242–2487).
+Once released, palmitate can then undergo separate elongation and/or unsaturation to yield other fatty acid molecules.

 Acetyl-CoA is generated in the mitochondria primarily from two sources, the pyruvate dehydrogenase (PDH) reaction and fatty acid oxidation.
 In order for these acetyl units to be utilized for fatty acid synthesis they must be present in the cytoplasm.
 The shift from fatty acid oxidation and glycolytic oxidation occurs when the need for energy diminishes.
 This results in reduced oxidation of acetyl-CoA in the TCA cycle and the oxidative phosphorylation pathway.
 Under these conditions the mitochondrial acetyl units can be stored as fat for future energy demands.